Harmonic Forms on the Kodaira-Thurston Manifold: The Kodaira-Thurston Manifold

-It should be noted that this twist means that $\der{y}$ is not a well-defined smooth vector field.
+It should be noted that $\der{y}$ is not a well-defined smooth vector field.
 Instead we can use vector fields $\der{t}, \der{x}, \der{y}+x\der{z}$ and $\der{z}$, which \textit{are} well defined, to form a basis at each point.
 In this paper, we will consider a family of non-integrable almost complex structures given by the matrix